-420M★ Chemistry Grades 10, 11, 12
+SC-600-1★ Chemistry Grades 10, 11, 12

 This course includes the study of the periodic table, bonding, gases, solutions, organic molecules, and acids and bases.
 Students will engage in the practices of science and engineering to construct an understanding of the characteristics and quantitative relationships associated with matter.
 Technology is used extensively to collect and analyze data.
 Algebraic skills will be applied to solve problems.
 Principles of chemistry as they relate to our everyday lives will be emphasized.
+School year 2017-18 is expected to be the last year this course is offered as a result of HCPSS' full transition to the Maryland Science Standards.

-421M♥★ Chemistry - G/T Grades 10, 11
+SC-615-1♥★ Chemistry - G/T Grades 10, 11